Jim Marrs: Last years

-Private life, illness, and death
+Private life, illness and death

 Marrs's avocations included American Civil War reenactment, collecting Civil War memorabilia and researching the history of World War II.
 However, according to his wife, Carol, who met him on a blind date while they were students at the University of North Texas, "[H]e was almost a pacifist.
 He didn't believe we should be in a war unless you were defending your home."

-In March 2017, an announcement was made on Marrs' official Facebook page about an unspecified illness that caused him to cancel appearances at two upcoming events, the 5th annual Out of this World UFO Conference in Edinburg, Texas, and the Free Your Mind Conference in Philadelphia, Pennsylvania, both in April.
+In March 2017, an announcement was made on Marrs' official Facebook page about an unspecified illness that caused him to cancel appearances at two upcoming events: the 5th annual Out of this World UFO Conference in Edinburg, Texas, and the Free Your Mind Conference in Philadelphia, Pennsylvania, both in April.

-In June 2017, additional announcements were made about health issues Marrs was experiencing, including being on kidney dialysis at home, and problems with his remaining good eye.
+In June 2017, additional statements were made about health issues Marrs was experiencing, including being on kidney dialysis at home and problems with his remaining good eye.

 Marrs died on August 2, 2017, from a heart attack at age 73.